pagkly/Zed/Investopedia3/Modified Duration.md

 ## What Modified Duration Can Tell You

-Modified duration measures the average cash-weighted [term to maturity](https://www.investopedia.com/terms/t/termtomaturity.asp) of a bond.
-It is a very important number for portfolio managers, [financial advisors](https://www.investopedia.com/terms/f/financial-advisor.asp), and clients to consider when selecting investments because—all other risk factors equal—bonds with higher durations have greater price [volatility](https://www.investopedia.com/terms/v/volatility.asp) than bonds with lower durations.
+Modified duration measures the average cash-weighted [[term to maturity]](https://www.investopedia.com/terms/t/termtomaturity.asp) of a bond.
+It is a very important number for portfolio managers, [[financial advisors]](https://www.investopedia.com/terms/f/financial-advisor.asp), and clients to consider when selecting investments because—all other risk factors equal—bonds with higher durations have greater price [[volatility]](https://www.investopedia.com/terms/v/volatility.asp) than bonds with lower durations.
 There are many types of duration, and all components of a bond, such as its price, coupon, maturity date, and interest rates, are used to calculate duration.

 Here are some principles of duration to keep in mind.
 First, as maturity increases, duration increases and the bond becomes more volatile.
 Second, as a bond's coupon increases, its duration decreases and the bond becomes less volatile.
 Third, as interest rates increase, duration decreases, and the bond's sensitivity to further interest rate increases goes down.